redyyu/raven-craft/README.md

 ### Vanilla Overrides:

 1. **Gather Gunpowder**: After calculation gunpowder uses when make bullets.
-It will effect by `Perk.Reloading`.
+It will effect by `Perks.Reloading`.

 ### Added Items Expands: